VHA Office of Community Care

 VA will work with the Veteran to determine eligibility based on the above conditions and the Veteran’s specific circumstances.

-Exhaustion of Choice Funds Notice — By January 2018, the Veterans Choice Program (VCP) will have exhausted all of its funding.
-VA expects the VCP funding to be exhausted as early as January 2, 2018, and possibly as late as January 16, 2018, due to the unique nature of health care and the variability in health care costs.
+Exhaustion of Choice Funds Notice — The Veterans Choice Program (VCP) will have exhausted all of its funding as early as May 31, 2018, and possibly as late as June 15, 2018, due to the unique nature of health care and the variability in health care costs.
 Once the funds are exhausted, VA will no longer be able to provide services under VCP.
 VA is publishing this notice of the exhaustion of funds as required by the Veterans Access, Choice, and Accountability Act of 2014, P.L.
 113-146.
 VA has also published a notice in the Federal Register regarding the exhaustion of the VCP’s funds.
 Please refer to Federal Register Notice Doc.
-2017-27376.
+2018-10058.

 Frequently Asked Questions